Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 • Team efficiency improvement:

-From this experience, I learned the importance of improving team efficiency through clearly defined roles, including those of project managers, creating detailed timelines, assigning a minute-taker for meetings, and documenting plans, progress, and feedback in written formats to foster better collaboration and accountability.
+I learned the importance of improving team efficiency through clearly defined roles, creating timelines, assigning a minute-taker for meetings, and documenting plans, progress, and feedback to foster better collaboration and accountability.
 Additionally, I realized that an over-emphasis on implementation led to insufficient focus on the slide presentation, highlighting the need for a better balance between execution and communication.

 • A stronger business model needed:

 Finally, I also recognized that ecoScore needs a stronger business model.
 Typical credit card incentives range from 1–5%, but even at the higher end, a 5% VISA reward isn't compelling enough to drive user behavior or differentiate the offering.
-This insight underscored how crucial a sustainable financial strategy is—not just for user incentives, but also for securing partnerships and sponsorships to support long-term growth.
-Moving forward, I plan to integrate these lessons by streamlining workflows, enhancing team collaboration, and delivering well-rounded outputs that address both product functionality and business strategic viability.
+This insight underscored how crucial a sustainable financial strategy is—not just for user incentives, but also for securing partnerships and sponsorships long-term.

 << Previous